BigPolarBear1/Factorization_new/README.md

 Bleh, its not that hard to generate small values... just need focus ... take a squared quadratic coefficient.. factor out the factor base.. whats left we need to multiply that by some inverse so that we get a small value mod N... since any sufficiently small value is almost garantueed to be inside the factor base.
 Its a very simple problem statement.
 Just cant think clearly these last few days.

+update: Omg, finally, I figured it out.
+I was massively overcomplicating things.
+I mean, my way of thinking was right.
+But there is a much easier pattern to abuse in multiplying by inverses to keep shrinking the number even if its not a clean division.
+Ergh, give me just a few more days to finish this now.
+Fucking elementary number theory in retrospect.
+But never really used discrete logs before so wasn't really familiar with the patterns and number theory.